Josephine Elechi: Early life, education and personal life

-Elechi attended Covenant Primary School in Afikpo from 1954–1961.
+Elechi was born in Ebonyi State, Nigeria in 1948.
+She attended Covenant Primary School in Afikpo from 1954–1961.
 She then moved to Holy Child Secondary School in Sharon from 1962–1966.
 Elechi took a break from school to work at Nigeria Construction and Furniture Company from 1973–1975.
 Finally, she attended Enugu State University of Technology (ESUT) from 1993-2000 earning a Bachelor of Science (B.Sc.) degree.
 After obtaining her degree, she continued to work until her marriage.

 Elechi is married to Chief Martin Elechi and has four children, three boys and one girl.
 Elechi is a member of the Izzi ethnic group.

 Political career

-Since 2004, she has served on the Ebonyi State Committee on Tsunami Disaster.

-When her husband, Martin Elechi became governor on May 29, 2007 she became more involved in political life, becoming the Chair of the Ebonyi State Women Development Commission (WDC) in 2007, and Chair of the Mother and Child Care Initiative (MCCI), also in 2007.

-The Mother and Child Care Initiative (MCCI) used public and private partner sponsorship to address issues for the benefit of Ebonyi women and children.
+Since 2004, Elechi has served on the Ebonyi State Committee on Tsunami Disaster.
+When her husband, Martin Elechi became governor on May 29, 2007 she became more involved in political life, becoming the Chair of the Ebonyi State Women Development Commission (WDC) and Chair of the Mother and Child Care Initiative (MCCI).
+The Mother and Child Care Initiative (MCCI) used public and private partner sponsorships to address issues for the benefit of Ebonyi women and children.